EngineerWAK/WMS_TheLastCartridges/README.md

     WMS_InfantryProgram mpmission files
     And some old Crap which need to be cleaned...

-you will need at least CBA, ACE3, RHS AFRF/USAF/GREF<br/>
+You will need at least CBA, ACE3, RHS AFRF/USAF/GREF<br/>
 CfgSounds and custom\ogg will certainly change<br/>

+## Custom Maps

+Look at NewMissionsFileSetup.md to create your own server config/map and then export a mission.sqm<br/>

 ## License